-As it should be, the final sequence is the film's most moving, if not most unexpected.
-While the biblical allusions were as scant as those to Hesse were rife, here we see a connection perhaps unintentional but certainly valid to the oldest surviving work of literature, the Babylonian epic Gilgamesh from 4,000 years ago.
-Like Gilgamesh and Enkidu, Zachariah and Matthew have to fight, to connect through touch (and competition), before they can find balance and join together.
+As it should be, the final sequence is the film’s most moving, if not most unexpected.
+While the biblical allusions were as scant as those to Hesse were rife, here we see a connection – perhaps unintentional but certainly valid – to the oldest surviving work of literature, the Epic of Gilgamesh, from almost 5,000 years ago, that is also a profound same-sex love story,.
+Like Gilgamesh and Enkidu, Zachariah and Matthew have to fight, to connect through touch and competition, before they can find balance and join together.
 In its final moments, Zachariah has at last caught up with the pacifistic final scene of Siddhartha, throwing in a climactic almost-to-the-death fight for good, or at least crowd-pleasing, measure.
 Peace, brother!

 The final shot of Zachariah and Matthew riding off in tandem, literally into the sunset, is at once prepackaged (although perhaps the filmmakers would argue that it’s intentionally tongue-in-cheek?) yet moving, not least for gay audiences.
 In how many films, ever, do the same-sex partners end up happily together, as happens to the vast majority of Hollywood-movie opposite-sex couples?
 As we have seen throughout, it is almost exclusively the honesty and naturalness of Rubinstein and Johnson’s performances that make the ending, like the entire picture, memorable.
 I’m sure that more than a few eyes misted up back in 1971, and still do today.
 Just compare that that to the ending of our era’s “gay cowboy romance,” Brokeback Mountain, which is so different from the one in Zachariah.